-The word “bacteria” is often associated with disease, but only a few kinds of bacteria cause problems for humans.
+The word “Bacteria” is often associated with disease, but only a few kinds of Bacteria cause problems for humans.
 The other thousands of bacteria, although all simple organisms, play a complex role in Earth’s ecosystems.
-In fact, cyanobacteria made our oxygenrich atmosphere possible.
-They were the first photosynthesizers, converting light energy into oxygen more than 3 billion years ago.
-Without bacteria, we would not be here.
+In fact, Cyanobacteria were responsible for the oxygenation of our atmosphere.
+They were the first photosynthesizers, converting light energy into oxygen more than 2.4 billion years ago.
+Without Bacteria, in particular Cyanobacteria, humans would not be here.

 Individual Bacteria may be rod or sphere shaped, but they often join end to end to form long strands called filaments.
 These strands help bind thermophilic mats, forming a vast community or miniecosystem.
 Other groups of Bacteria form layered structures resembling tiny towers, which can trap sand and other organic materials.

 Archaea are the most extreme of all extremophiles.